Electricians Daytona » Blog » Can electrical safety inspections help identify hazards?

 Outdated Materials

 Electrical codes are constantly updated.
 If you live in an older home, you may be using electrical components that are no longer safe or particularly effective.
-Older homes use aluminum wiring, for example, which can lead to overheating.
-Our electricians will inspect your electrical system and offer options to upgrade any components that are outdated or represent code violations.
+For example, older homes use aluminum wiring, which can lead to overheating.
+Our electricians will inspect your electrical system and offer options to upgrade any outdated components or represent code violations.

 Overloaded Circuits

-An overloaded circuit happens when too many devices are drawing power from a single circuit.
+An overloaded circuit happens when too many devices draw power from a single circuit.
 This can lead to tripped breakers, overheating, and electrical fires.
 During an electrical safety inspection, our electricians inspect each circuit in your home to ensure it’s not exceeding its limits.
-In the event there is an overloaded circuit, we offer solutions, such as adding a new circuit or spreading out your electrical load.
-Furthermore, if you’re thinking about adding a home office, our electricians can ensure your new office doesn’t cause an electrical overload either.
+We offer solutions for an overloaded circuit, such as adding a new circuit or spreading out your electrical load.
+Furthermore, if you’re considering adding a home office, our electricians can ensure your new office doesn’t cause an electrical overload.

 What Do Electricians Do During an Electrical Safety Inspection?